-After that, we'll define our application, define the lone page of our application, configure everything and launch it.
+We'll define our application, define the lone page of our application, configure everything and launch it.

-The code for this section of the tutorial is in the Java package tutorial.hello, i.e., C:\Tapestry-0.2.5\Examples\Tutorial\tutorial\hello.
+The code for this section of the tutorial is in the Java package tutorial.hello, i.e., C:\Tapestry-x.x.x\Examples\Tutorial\tutorial\hello.

-Application Object
+Application Engine

-As each new client connects to the application, an instance of the application object is created for them.
-The application object is used to track that client's activity within the application.
+As each new client connects to the application, an instance of the application engine is created for them.
+The application engine is used to track that client's activity within the application.

-The application object is an instance, or subclass of, the Tapestry class com.primix.tapestry.app.SimpleApplication.
+The application engine is an instance, or subclass of, the Tapestry class com.primix.tapestry.engine.SimpleEngine.

-In these first few examples, we have no additional behavior to add to the provided base class, so we simply use SimpleApplication as our application's class.
+In these first few examples, we have no additional behavior to add to the provided base class, so we simply use SimpleEngine directly.